Question

 Since this process is automated, the installation finishes after this step.

-1. If you get an error "Your installation CD-ROM couldn't be mounted.." then please remove the USB drive from the device and re-insert it.
-Wait for 5 seconds and then choose the <Yes> option to retry mounting the CD-ROM
+1. If you get an error "Your installation CD-ROM couldn't be mounted.." — remove the USB drive from the device and re-insert it.
+Wait for 5 seconds and then choose the <Yes> option to retry mounting the CD-ROM.

 2. If you are installing on a system where the hard disk already had partitions, you may get prompted to Unmount partitions in use.
 Choose <Yes> and continue the installation.